wiresio/domus-tdd-api-plugin-aid/README.md

 cd ..
 ```

-Finally install this plugin.
+Then install this plugin.
 You can install from source by cloning this repository:

 ```bash
 git clone https://github.com/wiresio/domus-tdd-api-plugin-aid.git